Top Cybersecurity Threats to Watch in 2025

 Nation-state Cyber Activities

-Another instance is Chinese cyber units conducting prolonged espionage operations against technology companies to steal intellectual property and sensitive government data.
+Another example is Chinese cyber units conducting prolonged espionage against technology companies to steal intellectual property and sensitive government data.
 These operations are characterized by their high level of sophistication, significant state resources and long-term objectives that often align with national military or economic strategies.

 Insider Threats